 The VHF band is often crowded in urban areas.
 AIP helps eliminate interference and reduce audio distortion caused by intermodulation.
-You may use this function when operating on the VHF band.
+You can use this function when operating on the VHF band.
 Access Menu 1-3-5 (VHF AIP) and select "ON".

-- This transceiver does not allow you to use the AIP on the UHF band. - Switching ON the AIP also affects the VHF sub-band on band B.
+- This transceiver does not allow you to use the AIP on the UHF band. - Switching the AIP ON also affects the VHF sub-band on band B.